confluentinc/ksql/docs/api.rst

    The response json is an array of result objects.
 The contents of each result object depends on the statement for which it is returning results.
 The following sections detail the contents of the result objects by statement.

-   **CREATE**
+   **CREATE, DROP, TERMINATE**

    :>json string currentStatus.statementText: The ksql statement for which the result is being returned.
-   :>json string currentStatus.commandStatus: One of QUEUED, PARSING, EXECUTING, RUNNING, TERMINATED, SUCCESS, or ERROR :>json string currrentStatus.message: Detailed message about the status of the execution of the statement.

-   **DROP**

-   :>json string currentStatus.statementText: The ksql statement for which the result is being returned.
-   :>json string currentStatus.commandStatus: One of QUEUED, PARSING, EXECUTING, RUNNING, TERMINATED, SUCCESS, or ERROR :>json string currrentStatus.message: Detailed message about the status of the execution of the statement.

-   **TERMINATE**

-   :>json string currentStatus.statementText: The ksql statement for which the result is being returned.
+   :>json string currentStauts.commandId: A string that identifies the requested operation.
+This id can be used to poll the result of the operation using the status endpoint.
-   :>json string currentStatus.commandStatus: One of QUEUED, PARSING, EXECUTING, RUNNING, TERMINATED, SUCCESS, or ERROR :>json string currrentStatus.message: Detailed message about the status of the execution of the statement.
+   :>json string currentStatus.commandStatus.status: One of QUEUED, PARSING, EXECUTING, TERMINATED, SUCCESS, or ERROR :>json string currrentStatus.commandStatus.message: Detailed message about the status of the execution of the statement.

-   **LIST/SHOW STREAMS**
+   **LIST STREAMS, SHOW STREAMS**

    :>json string streams.statementText: The ksql statement for which the result is being returned.
    :>json array  streams.streams: List of streams.